Kaltsoon/data-management-and-databases/exercises/orientation-exercises.md

 | Business Information Technology | 🔑 BIT2020   | 2020-08-01 |
 | International Business          | 🔑 GLOBBA19  | 2019-01-01 |

 In the following `Course` table, the `program code` column establishes a "link" to the the `Degree Program` table, specifying the degree of a course.
-For example, by following such link, we now that "Database Developer" course's program name is "Business Information Technolog".
+For example, by following such link, we know that "Database Developer" course's program name is "Business Information Technology".
 This means that `program code` is a _foreign key_ in the `Course` table, referencing the `Degree Program` table's primary key.
 The primary key of the `Course` table is `course code`.

 The `Course` table: